AIS-Bonn/vp-suite/README.md

 # Semantc Video Prediction

 This repo contains code to train models that can be used for semantic video prediction:
-- Semantic Segmentation models (using a UNet-like Model)
+- Semantic Segmentation models (e.g. a UNet-like Model)
-- Video Prediction models (on RGB data or Semantic Segmentation information) (using ecurrent convolutional models)
+- Video Prediction models (on RGB data or Semantic Segmentation information) (using mostly recurrent or convolutional models)
 - Object interaction/feature prediction models (using graph neural networks)

-Furthermore, it also
-provides the code to prepare existing [SynPick](http://ais.uni-bonn.de/datasets/synpick/) datasets for the training routined provided.
+Furthermore, it also provides the code to prepare existing [SynPick](http://ais.uni-bonn.de/datasets/synpick/) datasets for the training routined provided.

 ## Installation and Usage